Home » Health & Safety

 Drinking Fluids Before, During and After Sports Important For Children

-Teaching Children Proper Hydration: the Role of Parents
+Teaching Children Proper Hydration: How Parents Can help

 You've heard the old saying that the human body needs 8 glasses of water a day to stay healthy.
 Did you know that was a myth?
 In fact, it is one of the biggest pop medical myths of our time.
 No one is quite sure where it came from and no scientist to date has been able to prove that 8 is the number.